meltano/meltano/docs/src/docs/tutorial-salesforce.md

 ### Prerequisites

-You have successfully installed Meltano by following the instructions in the Installation section.
+You have successfully installed Meltano by following the instructions in the [Installation](/docs/installation.html) section.
+Please note you should have already installed and started Docker.

 ### Initialize Your Project